Boss-Bobs/Bandit-Detection-System-AI-Blockchain/README.md

 Immutable Logging: The timestamp, device ID, and detection confidence are stored on-chain, ensuring that security records cannot be altered or deleted by unauthorized parties. <br>
 Smart Contract: [Optional: Link to your Etherscan/Sepolia transaction or contract address here].

+## Web3 Integration
+The system utilizes the Web3.py library to interact with an Ethereum Smart Contract.
+Upon detection of an anomaly, a signed transaction is sent to the Sepolia Testnet, ensuring that security logs are immutable and verifiable by stakeholders.

 ## 🔌 Hardware Implementation
 To simulate a real-world surveillance environment, the system was deployed on edge hardware.